Top Gear challenges: Classic cars for new drivers

-The presenters think that buying and insuring new cars is too expensive for a new driver, so they head out to look for classic cars for less than £7,000 - the average cost of a car and its insurance for new drivers.
-Paddy: MG MGB, Freddie: Volkswagen Beetle, Chris: Lada Niva; all over 40 years old, which makes them exempt from tax and MOT.
-They travel from Devon to Cornwall, where they'll be met with challenges.
+The presenters thought that buying and insuring new cars is too expensive for a new driver, so they headed out to look for classic cars for less than £7,000 - the average cost of a car and its insurance for new drivers.
+McGuinness: MG MGB, Flintoff: Volkswagen Beetle, Harris: Lada Niva; all over 40 years old, which made them exempt from tax and MOT.
+They travelled from Devon to Cornwall, where they were met with challenges.

-Their first challenge is an economy run in a quarry, where they have to beat The Stig's record of 11 laps in just over 6 minutes in a Vauxhall Corsa - one of Britain's most popular first cars, using £1 worth of petrol.
-Freddie covered 10 laps, followed by Chris with 8 laps.
-Meanwhile, Paddy had a blast and nearly did 12 laps before running out of fuel near the start/finish line.
+Their first challenge was an economy run in a quarry, where they had to beat The Stig's record of eleven laps in just over 6 minutes in a Vauxhall Corsa - one of Britain's most popular first cars, using £1 worth of petrol.
+Flintoff covered 10 laps, followed by Harris with 8 laps.
+Meanwhile, McGuinness had a blast and nearly did 12 laps before running out of fuel near the start/finish line.

-Next, they head to Davidstow Circuit for their next test: getting as close as they can to 50 mph while having their entire cars' interior covered with plastic wrap and sanitary materials and themselves wearing personal protective equipment.
-Chris did 38 mph, Freddie did 37 mph, and Paddy did 44 mph; on the second run, Freddie did 42 mph, followed by Paddy at 44 mph and Chris at 49 mph.
-On the third run, Paddy got disqualified for going over 50 mph and blowing off the paint bomb planted inside the car, while Freddie and Chris tied at 49 mph, prompting men to have another run, which ended up in another draw.
+Next, they headed to Davidstow Circuit for their next test: getting as close as they could to 50 mph while having their entire cars' interior covered with plastic wrap and sanitary materials and themselves wearing personal protective equipment.
+Harris did 38 mph, Flintoff did 37 mph, and McGuinness did 44 mph; on the second run, Flintoff did 42 mph, followed by McGuinness at 44 mph and Harris at 49 mph.
+On the third run, McGuinness got disqualified for going over 50 mph and blowing off the paint bomb planted inside the car, while Flintoff and Harris tied at 49 mph, prompting them to have another run, which ended up in another draw.

-Then, they went to Perranporth Airfield, where they paired with young drivers for a series of driving tests consisting of hill start test, road clearing test with the cars' horn, reverse driving test, stop-and-go test at a gate barrier, high speed slalom through simulated traffic, full emergency stop with driver swap, and followed by a small navigated race to Headland Hotel.
-Freddie went first, followed by Paddy and Chris.
-Freddie's young driver fared well despite stalling at the gate, while Paddy's young driver impressed him with his skills at the first stint, even though he had just passed his driving test.
-On the second stint, Chris' Lada and Paddy's MG managed to close in on Freddie's slow Beetle, only to be halted by holiday traffic.
-Despite arriving first, Paddy won by just four seconds off Chris' elapsed time.
-After some deliberations, the presenters decided that classic cars aren't the best option for new drivers due to lack of safety features.
+Then, they went to Perranporth Airfield, where they paired with young drivers for a series of driving tests consisting of hill start test, road clearing test with the cars' horn, reverse driving test, stop-and-go test at a gate barrier, high speed slalom through simulated traffic, full emergency stop with driver swap, and a small navigated race to Headland Hotel.
+Flintoff went first, followed by McGuinness and Harris.
+Flintoff's young driver fared well despite stalling at the gate, while McGuinness' young driver impressed him with his skills at the first stint, even though he had just passed his driving test.
+On the second stint, Harris' Lada and McGuinness' MG managed to close in on Flintoff's slow Beetle, only to be halted by holiday traffic.
+Despite arriving first, McGuinness won by just four seconds off Harris' elapsed time.
+After some deliberations, the presenters decided that classic cars are not the best option for new drivers due to lack of safety features.